CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: APPENDIX

 We evaluate the 4th network of Table \ref{self-sup} with the 6 indoor 45-degree downward-facing flight sequences that have public ground truth from the UZH-FPV~\cite{delmerico2019we} dataset.
 For this dataset, the distance to the ground is unknown.
 So we manually set the initial distance at the starting point of the ground truth data to make the RMSE smaller.
-These sequences are faster than the flight sequence we collected.
-The maximum speed of each sequence and the networks' RMSEs are shown in Table \ref{UZH}.
+The peak speed of each sequence and the networks' RMSEs are shown in Table \ref{UZH}.
 Fig. \ref{UZHseq2} shows that the network's performance when the scene is not a perfectly planar surface.
-The network is disturbed a little by the objects lying on the ground because of their rich visual textures.
-But since the objects are low enough for the MAV, the network can give a relatively accurate prediction.
-Note that there are many other scenes that are not inside a single plane.
-There are also high obstacles and strings.
-But since most of the time the ground plane takes up the majority of the image, the network outputs reasonable predictions.
-Another source of inaccuracy is that the attitude estimation from the Madgwick filter is less accurate because of the big acceleration during fast flight.
+Despite the network is disturbed by the low objects lying on the ground because of their rich visual textures, it still outputs relatively accurate predictions.
+There are other scenes that are not inside a single plane, such as high obstacles and strings.
+But since most of the time the ground plane takes up the majority of the image, the network has reasonable predictions.
+Another source of inaccuracy is that the attitude estimation from the Madgwick filter is less accurate because of the big acceleration during fast maneuvers.

+In the previous parts of this article, the initial pose (shown in Fig. \ref{icstnFig}) of the network only contains the relative rotation.
+The translation is set to a zero vector.
+The network needs to deal with the whole visual disparity caused by translational motion.
+Because of the inertia of MAV, its translational velocity cannot change much during the sampling interval of the camera.
+So the translation vectors of temporally adjacent image pairs are similar.
+We add the predicted translation of the previous image pair as prior information to the initial pose and call it the prior pose.
+In this case, the disparity of the image pair warped by the initial pose gets smaller.